-Our proposed LETR-MC scheme consists of an offline and an online phase.
-Algorithm 3 shows the pseudo code of the task scheduling mechanism of LETR-MC.
+Our proposed LETR-MC scheme consists of an offline and an online phases.
+Algorithm 3 shows the pseudo code of the task scheduling of LETR-MC.
 Algorithm 1 is called for task mapping in line 1.
 Then, in line 2, Algorithm 2 is called to compute the scaling factors of LC task periods.
 Afterward, tasks on each core should be scheduled based on our proposed algorithm.
 We assume that each type of tasks has a preference to indicate how the jobs of its tasks will be executed.
 For this purpose, we adapt the partitioned ER-POED (ER-Preference-Oriented Earliest-Deadline) scheduling algorithm on multicore fault-tolerant MCSs [25].
-The scheduler divides tasks into two different groups, i.e. as soon as possible (ASAP) and as late as possible (ALAP) tasks.
+The scheduler divides tasks into two different groups: as soon as possible (ASAP) and as late as possible (ALAP) tasks.
 The scheduler tries to execute ASAP tasks before the ALAP ones.
-In this work, we consider HC and LC tasks as ASAP, and replicas as ALAP, respectively.
+We consider HC and LC tasks as ASAP, and replicas as ALAP, respectively.
 The algorithm iterates over all cores (line 3) and goes on until all the tasks on each core are scheduled.
 The scheduler checks ASAP (Q{ASAP}) and ALAP (Q{ALAP}) queues on each event.
 If the Q{ALAP} is empty while Q{ASAP} is not, the scheduler selects the task with the earliest deadline in Q{ASAP} for scheduling.
 The preemption scenarios, when the core is busy due to the execution of another job (J{mn}) , are shown in lines 6-17.
 If J{mn} is an HC or an LC job, ER-EDF chooses one of them for execution.
-However, if J{mn} is a replica task, the replica is shifted back toward its release time to produce free time slots for executing J{ij} .
-If there are more than one task with the same deadline in ASAP queue, the execution order of individual tasks with the same preferences (ASAP tasks) is distinguished with ER-EDF.
+However, if J{mn} is a replica task, the replica is shifted back toward its release time to produce free time slots for executing Jij.
+If there are more than one task with the same deadline in ASAP queue, the execution order of individual tasks with the same preferences is distinguished with ER-EDF.
 If Q{ASAP} is empty while Q{ALAP} is not, a replica with the earliest deadline is chosen for scheduling.
 The scheduler defines how much the execution of replica task can be delayed while still meeting its deadlines by executing at maximum frequency.
-Here, the scheduler finds slack times (equal to WCET of the replica task) from the deadline of selected replica task toward its release time, and schedules the replica in these free time slots (lines 21-22).
-If there are tasks in both of the Q{ASAP} and Q{ALAP} , if the deadline of an ASAP job (J{ij}^{S}) is smaller than ALAP one (J{xy}^{L}) , the algorithm schedules J{ij}^{S} in lines 23-27.
-Otherwise, the J{xy}^{L} is scheduled in line 29.
-After scheduling all tasks based on the worst-case scenario, the scheduler updates scaling factors of LC tasks.
+Here, the scheduler finds slack times (equal to